jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

 (3) Sections 118 and 119 of the Search and Surveillance Act 2012 apply only in respect of a warrant issued to a named constable or to every constable.

 ### 62 Constable may exercise enforcement powers
-For the purpose of investigating compliance with this Act, regulations made under this Act, or the conditions of licences and permits issued under this Act, a constable may exercise any of the powers of an enforcement officer under section 60(1)﻿(a) to (f), and sections 60(2) and 61 apply.
+For the purpose of investigating compliance with this Act, regulations made under this Act, or the conditions of licences, permits, and authorisations issued under this Act, a constable may exercise any of the powers of an enforcement officer under section 60(1)﻿(a) to (h), and sections 60(2) and 61 apply.

 ### Subpart 2 — Protection of sensitive space technology